-Once the WECT series controller is mounted, the metering pumps may be located at any distance from the controller.
-The conductivity sensor should be placed as close to the controller as possible, to a maximum distance of 250 ft.
+Once the WEDT410 series controller is mounted, the metering pumps may be located at any distance from the controller.
+The conductivity electrode should be placed as close to the controller as possible, to a maximum distance of 250 ft.
 Less than 20 ft is recommended.
-The cable must be shielded from background electrical noise.
+The cable must be shielded from Obackground electrical noise.
 Always route low voltage (sensor) signals with at least a 6" separation from AC voltage wiring.
+A junction box and shielded cable are available to extend the standard 5-foot or 20-foot lengths.